bbauska/W3Cx-5of5/README.md

 9.  }
 </pre>

-&#41; and here is the function that counts the number of good balls in the newly created set of balls:
+<h5>&#133; and here is the function that counts the number of good balls in
+the newly created set of balls:</h5>

 <pre>
 1.  function countNumberOfGoodBalls(balls, colorToEat) {